joedefen/toh265/README.md

 Since it is designed for mass conversions on a media server, it often makes sense to start `rmbloat` in a tmux or screen session that out-lives a log-in session (e.g., on a headless server).

-### Easy Installation
+## Installation and System Preparation
 To install `rmbloat`, use `pipx rmbloat`.
 If explanation is needed, see [Install and Execute Python Applications Using pipx](https://realpython.com/python-pipx/).

-## System Preparation
+So installing `rmbloat` is simple.
+And if your system has `ffmpeg` installed with HEVC (H.265) encoding support, you are ready to go, however with agonizingly slow software encoding.
+The bigger your video collection, the less acceptable software encoding will be.

-`rmbloat` requires FFmpeg with HEVC (H.265) encoding support.
-For best performance, hardware acceleration via VA-API is strongly recommended.
-You have three options:
+Anyhow, you have three options described below.
+These instructions are for Ubuntu and other Debian derived distros.
+For other distros, you must adjust the procedures accordingly.

 ### Option 1: Local FFmpeg with Hardware Acceleration (Recommended)